nosas/blog/keras_tuner_tensorboard/article.md

 ### Tuned model

 Recall earlier in the article when we retrieved the most optimal hyperparameters and [created a tuned model](#create-a-model).
-We'll follow the same steps now and also train the model.
+We'll follow the same steps now and also train the model for 100 epochs.

 ```python
 import numpy as np